Methodology

 2. Multi-facility contact clustering

-up to 22 pointsWe group providers by normalized primary contact (name plus phone).
+up to 24 pointsWe group providers by normalized primary contact (name plus phone).
 A contact tied to two or more facilities flags every facility in the cluster, with weight scaling by cluster size.
-School-district / Head Start / Boys & Girls Club coordinators legitimately run dozens of branches under one name and are discounted sharply.
+School-district and church-campus coordinators can legitimately administer multiple branches under one name, so those institutional host patterns are discounted sharply.

 3. Capacity vs. town population